 While Gannaiden is in and of itself a physical location, the spirit underlying Gannaiden has no boundaries.
 The essence of Gannaiden is the sum total of family and friends who make up the board.
 The group came together in an organic manner.
 Their individual contributions broaden Gannaiden’s outreach possibilities.

-Designer and Gardener at Gannaiden: Garden of Possibilities
+Garden maker and gardener at Gardener at Gannaiden: Garden of Possibilities

 Thankful to husband Marcel Braitstein for allowing me to place his sculptures in the garden.
 His work adds depth to the socio-cultural fabric of our shared heritage.

 Forever grateful to Peter Jacobs for his knowledge, support and trust.
-Jacobs is a beacon for studies in culture and landscape and never once mentioned that he knew what I needed to learn long before this road was taken.
+Jacobs is a beacon for studies in the relationship between culture and landscape.

-- Mark Caduc launches the Gannaiden brand into Internet orbit
+- Mark Caduc launches Gannaiden into Internet orbit

 - Monette Malewski embraces foundations and immigrant awareness